 I absolutely ADORE the muesli my mum makes.
-I have tried so many times to replicate, because surely, how hard can muesli be!
-And although I have made loads of delicious muesli in my time, none of them ever seem to replicate what my mum makes.
-Finally, I managed to coax the recipe out of here, and part of the reason I actually wanted to post it up here is so that I can never lose it again.
-I made it yesterday, and after this weekend is over I’m going to have to start rationing it if I want it to last (because mind you, it’s pretty darn expensive to make!).
+I have tried so many times to replicate it, because surely, how hard can muesli be!
+And although I have made loads of delicious muesli in my time, none of them ever seem to match what my mum makes.
+Finally, I managed to coax the recipe out of her, and the main reason I wanted to post it on my blog was so that I can never lose it again.
+I made it yesterday, and after this weekend is over I’m going to have to start rationing it if I want it to last (because unfortunately, it can be pretty darn expensive to make).
 Of course, if you use this recipe you can mix it up as you like – for example swapping out the apricots for other dried fruit, or including extra nuts and seeds.
 Previously I have made it with amaranth puffs as an addition (kind of similar to Honey Puffs), and a good addition that was!

 - 5 c rolled oats (the whole-meal ones are great, slightly more chunky than just the plain ones I would normally use for porridge)